AdGreen Carbon Calculator Methodology

 As part of corporate reporting

-At present, the aggregate amount of CO2e for each activity area entry is presented to the user, along with a total for the activity, production stage, and overall project.
+At present, the aggregate amount of CO2e for each activity area entry in a Final Footprint is presented to the user, along with a total for the activity, production stage, and overall project.

 AdGreen is assessing demand for more detailed information such as CO2e per item in activity area entry, along with data source, year (which is returned with each API response) etc. If there is sufficient demand, AdGreen will consider how more granular information could be provided in due course.